Sauloxd/css-analyser/README.md

 ## What's next?
-This a poc actually, maybe it makes sense, maybe it does not, if you are not rendering your app (jsx 🤧) If it someone tells me it make sense, maybe for some basic MPA apps, I'll actually work on improving it.
+This a poc actually, for many SPAs with JS adding/removing classes, I don't think it will actually be helpful.
+But for applications that are mainly HTML and CSS, i strongly believe it is helpful.

+What do you guys think?

+👾